athornton/tmenu/README.md

 ## Web Access Usage

-If you use `gotty` (https://github.com/yudai/gotty) you can make access to the menu available via the web.
+If you use `ttyd` (https://github.com/tsl0922/ttyd) or `gotty` (https://github.com/yudai/gotty) you can make access to the menu available via the web.
+I recommend `ttyd` because it is actively maintained.

+### ttyd

+Use the `ttyd.service` file here as a systemd unit to hook up gotty on port 6180 to tmenu (assuming you've installed tmenu in /usr/local/bin and its support files in /usr/local/share/tmenu).

+### gotty

 You will probably need https://github.com/yudai/gotty/pull/259 to make gotty compile on a modern Go.

 Use the `gotty.service` file here as a systemd unit to hook up gotty on port 6180 to tmenu (assuming you've installed tmenu in /usr/local/bin and its support files in /usr/local/share/tmenu).

+### Exposing the terminal-to-HTTP interface via a web server

 Now port 6180 serves the menu, so pointing a browser at http://localhost:6180 should work.
 If you're using something other than systemd, or just hate systemd (and who could blame you?), you basically just want to set tmenu up as an inetd service.

-### Exposing that via a web server

 If you want to let other people use this you probably want to put that on a route behind TLS and on port 443 of a real web server.
 I use